 1) Use less electricity- just switch off anything you aren’t using.
 I got a little device from Tesco that plugs in at the wall near your TV to eliminate the power used when it is on standby.
 Plus it comes with a remote control so even the laziest of people can still save electricity!
 Now I think about it, I’m sure I saw something similar if not the same being pitched on Dragon’s Den a while back.

 2) If you haven’t already done so, switch to low energy light bulbs.
 They do take a minute to warm up but they last up to 10 times longer and save you money on your electricity bill.

-3) Only use your washer, dryer and dishwasher if you have a full load.
-You can reduce both water and electricity consumption by doing this.
+3) Wait until you have a full load before you use your washer, dryer and dishwasher.
+You use much less water and electricity by doing this.

-5) Recycle stuff!
-This probably goes without saying now but use your blue and brown bins to sort out tins, bottles and garden waste.
-Recycling massively reduces the amount of waste that gets dumped in landfills.
+5) Recycle – this probably goes without saying now but it’s much better to use your blue and brown bins to sort out tins, bottles and garden waste.
+All this really does contribute to reduce the amount of waste that gets dumped in landfills.

-6) Have a crack at making your own compost - mine was used to grow our own veggies this year.
-Its easy too, just add things like eggshells, newspaper, teabags, potato peel and garden waste into your composting bin, turn it over every month and you'll have lots of lovely compost in no time.
+6) Make your own compost!
+This is something my mum has actually really enjoyed doing because she loves gardening.
+Its easy too, just put things like eggshells, newspaper, teabags, potato peel and garden waste into your composting bin, turn it over every so often and away you go!

 All of this really does make a difference and you’ll feel like you’ve done your bit for our environment.
 This is how I see it- we live in it so we may as well take care of it!